NASCAR Cup Series at Texas Motor Speedway

 Stock car races in the NASCAR Cup Series have been held at the Texas Motor Speedway in Fort Worth, Texas since 1997.
 The race's trophy is in the shape of a cowboy hat on top of a piston.
 Traditionally, the winning driver wears a black cowboy hat and fires a couple of six-shooters in the air on victory lane.

 Current race

-The 400 mi event, currently known as Würth 400 for sponsorship reasons, has been held sometime in October or November each year, except for 2024 when it was held in April, where the track's original spring race (held from 1997 to 2020) was traditionally held.

-Joey Logano is the defending winner of the event, having won it in 2025.